Top

 especially respectfully.
 The occurrence of theft or any other

-Carrying larger cash amounts does not pose a big risk, of course,
+Carrying larger cash amounts does not pose a big risk.
+Of course, it

 Since the end of 2004 a number of bomb explosions occurred, causing

-explosions in places usually not visited by tourists by the end of 2007
+in places usually not visited by tourists by the end of 2007 and at

-and at the beginning of 2008 but also one in Yangon.
-The damage in
+the beginning of 2008 but also one in Yangon.
+The damage in Yangon

-in several bigger towns of Myanmar and were quelled by the
+towns of Myanmar and were quelled by the authorities.

-do not actively involve themselves.
-In any country, one better avoids
+if they do not actively involve themselves.
+In any country, one

 Transport and roads in Myanmar